hypertype-ai/take-home-test/README.md

 Programming language: `Javascript`, `Python`, `Go`

-Use any librairies you like.
+Use any libraries you like.

 ⚠️ Document how to run the code and the tests.